Zuehlke/Trello-Kiosk/README.md

 ```

 ## Update your RaspberryPi Raspian OS
-With this command you will update your software of your OS.
+This command will update your software of your OS.
 ```
 sudo apt-get update && sudo apt-get upgrade -y
 ```

 # Install the Epiphany web browser
-With the following command you will install the Epiphany web browser and tools for the kiosk mode and automation of key inputs.
+The following command you will install the Epiphany web browser and tools for the kiosk mode and automation of key inputs.
 ```
 sudo apt-get install epiphany-browser x11-xserver-utils xautomation unclutter -y
 ```